 The Company's board of directors' performance evaluation items (six major aspects) are listed below with their important items and weights.:

-Understanding of company goals and tasks 12% Understand the characteristics and risks of the industry in which the company (group) is located, as well as the strategic goals (including financial and non-financial) at different stages, and agree with the core values of the company such as integrity management and the concept of investing in corporate sustainable development (ESG).
+Mastery of Corporate Goals and Objectives 12% Understand the characteristics and risks of the industry in which the Company (Group) operates, as well as its strategic objectives at different stages (including both financial and non-financial), and endorse the Company's core values such as integrity in business operations and its commitment to corporate sustainability (ESG).

-Directors' Responsibilities 12% Fully understand the legal obligations of directors, including the obligation to maintain confidentiality with respect to any internal information of the company obtained while performing director duties.
+Understanding of Directors' Responsibilities 12% Fully understand the statutory duties of directors, including strictly complying with confidentiality obligations regarding internal company information obtained while performing executive director duties.

-Internal relationship management and communication 12% The interaction with the company's management team is good, and there is good communication with other board members.
-There is sufficient communication and exchange with the certification accountant during meetings (including the Audit Committee and the Board of Directors).
+Internal Relationship Management and Communication 12% Maintains positive interactions with the Company's management team and communicates effectively with other board members.
+Engages in thorough discussions and exchanges with the certified public accountants during meetings (including Audit Committee and Board of Directors sessions).

-Internal Control 12% Whether the directors have indeed recused themselves from relevant resolutions that require directors to recuse themselves from their interests.
-Whether the accounting system, financial status and financial reports, audit reports and their follow-up of the company (group) are understood and their implementation and follow-up are supervised and evaluated.
+Internal Control 12% Whether directors have indeed recused themselves from relevant resolutions requiring conflict of interest avoidance.
+Whether they have understood the accounting system, financial status, financial reports, audit reports, and their follow-up status of the Company (Group), and whether they have supervised and evaluated their implementation and follow-up.

 The performance evaluation and measurement items of our functional committees include the following five aspects::